Rich Plugins Data Structures

 headers This field overrides response HTTP headers.

-response_body This field is the alias for response_error.
-Contains the HTTP response body.
+response_body This field serves as an alias for response_error and holds the HTTP response body.

 last_check No longer used.

-allowance No longer used, should be the same as rate.
+allowance No longer in use, should be the same as rate.

 rate The number of requests that are allowed in the specified rate limiting window.